crflynn/pbspark/README.md

 df_reencoded = df_decoded.select(mc.to_protobuf(df_decoded.value, SimpleMessage).alias("value"))
 ```

-For expanded data, we can also (re-)encode after collecting and packing into a struct:
+For expanded data, we can also (re-)encode after packing into a struct:

 ```python
 from pyspark.sql.functions import struct